Skip to Content

 In this case, “small batch vanilla cake recipe” just means I’ve updated the amount of ingredients you use to make this batter to make a smaller cake.

-Initially I thought I could just cut the recipe in half and make three cake layers.
+Initially, I thought I could just cut the recipe in half and make three cake layers.
 You can do this, but the cake layers turn out quite a bit thinner than I’m used to.

-I wanted each cake layer to be at least an inch tall, so I knew I’d have to play around the with ratios.
+I wanted each cake layer to be at least an inch tall, so I knew I’d have to play around with the ratios.

 In the end, it turned out that making 2/3 of a batch is the ideal amount of batter for 6-inch cake layers.